 Open vs Closed

 Polyamorous relationships can be open or closed.
 A textbook open relationship (insomuch as there is such a thing) would be some variation on a web, with few restrictions on the sexual and romantic relationships of the parties involved.
-At the other end of the spectrum a closed (or polyfidelious) relationship is a form of polyamory where all members are considered equal partners and agree to be sexually active only with other members of the group.
+At the other end of the spectrum, a closed (or

-In reality the majority poly relationships will fall in the middle.
-Open relationships often have restrictions based on things like sexual safety, the needs and approval of long-term partners, and time constraints.
-Polyfidelious groups who are into kink may allow play outside of the relationship, and play often has at least some sexual component.
+In reality, the majority poly relationships will fall in the middle.
+Open relationships often have restrictions based on things like sexual safety, the needs

 Here a few other factors that may come into play when considering the structure of a poly relationship.: